phoopee3/creating-blocks-using-acf/ACF Blocks.md

     'render_template' => 'template-parts/blocks/latest-posts/latest-posts.php',
     'enqueue_style'   => get_stylesheet_directory_uri() . '/template-parts/blocks/latest-posts/latest-posts.css',
     'category'        => 'layout',
-    'icon'            => 'analytics'
+    'icon'            => 'analytics',
+    'mode'            => 'edit',
 ));
 ```

-^ basically the same as the split image block code
+^ Basically the same as the split image block code.
+We changed the folder name and created new PHP and CSS files.

 ---

 # Creating the block in ACF

 ![inline](assets/acf-latest-posts-custom-fields.png)

+^ Here you can see we added the two additional fields, "Number of posts to show" and "post category".
+Then we set the location to be "block" equal to "latest posts".

 ---